Planning Appeals

 Written representations

-This is the fastest and often cheapest way to appeal a planning decision.
-The Planning Inspectorate (an independent Government body) look at the submitted planning appeal and make an independent decision outside of the Councils influence or pressure.
+This is the fastest and often cheapest way of submitting a planning appeal.
+The Planning Inspectorate (an independent Government body) reviews the submitted planning appeal and makes an independent decision outside of the council's influence.

-This method is suited to smaller scale development such as house extensions, changes of use or appeals against planning conditions.
+This method is suited to smaller-scale development such as house extensions, changes of use or appealing a planning decision based on specific conditions.
 This appeal procedure has been used as the ‘fast track’ householder appeal service since January 2008.

 Hearings

-Hearings take longer than written representation, but they allow all parties to present their case informally to an inspector, who leads a discussion on the appeal issues.
+Hearings take longer than written representations but allow all parties to present their case informally to an inspector, who leads a discussion on the planning application appeal issues.

 Hearings are suited to more complicated cases that require detailed discussion about the merits of the proposal.